In the console, you can purge all data or only expired data from a Tair (Redis OSS-compatible) instance.

 FAQ

-The instance does not delete expired data in advance.
-This status does not affect the services provided by the instance.
-The instance cleans up expired data only within the maintenance window.
+A: The instance does not delete expired data in advance.
+This status does not affect the services that the instance provides.
+The instance purges expired data at an accelerated rate only during the maintenance window.

-Why am I unable to run the FLUSHALL or FLUSHDB command in Data Management (DMS)?
+Q: Why can't I run the FLUSHALL and FLUSHDB commands in Data Management (DMS)?

-FLUSHDB and FLUSHALL are high-risk commands and are therefore prohibited from being executed in DMS.
-If necessary, you can refer to this topic to perform operations in the Tair (Redis OSS-compatible) console or run related commands on a client such as redis-cli.
+A: FLUSHDB and FLUSHALL are high-risk commands and are disabled in DMS.
+To run these commands, you can use the Tair (Redis OSS-compatible) console as described in this topic or a client such as redis-cli.